-Dr. Doroshow's primary interests include outpatient cardiology, echocardiography, and medical education.
-She leads the Georgetown University pediatric cardiology program.
-She has been in practice since 1978 after completing fellowship training at the University of Colorado and a research fellowship at Children's Hospital Boston.
-She joined the staff at Children's National Medical Center in 2003 after spending 12 years in the University of California, Los Angeles Medical System.
-Dr. Doroshow is a fellow of the American College of Cardiology and American Academy of Pediatrics.

-She is the faculty leader of the division's journal club and is active in medical student, resident, and fellow education.
+Dr. Doroshow leads the Georgetown University pediatric cardiology program .
+Her primary interests include outpatient cardiology, echocardiography, and medical education.
+She has been in practice since 1978 after graduating from Harvard Medical School and completing residency and fellowship training at the University of Colorado and a research fellowship at Children's Hospital Boston.
+She joined the staff at Children's National in 2003 after spending 12 years in the University of California, Los Angeles.
+Dr. Doroshow is the faculty leader of the division's journal club and is active in medical student, resident, and fellow education.